PMP® Exam: A Guide to 2021 Changes

 You’ll see this represented most in the domains.
 These are the knowledge areas under which tasks (responsibilities) and enablers (actions that support carrying out the tasks) are grouped.

-The existing exam has 5 domains, based on the conventional timeline of a project.
-These domains are:
+The old exam had 5 domains, based on the conventional timeline of a project.
+These domains were:

 - Initiating